-Deputy kills man near casino; state investigating
+State investigates after deputy shoots man outside

 It’s unclear what sparked the shooting.
 Washington County Sheriff Bill Barber declined comment to the Delta Democrat-Times, citing the state investigation.
 The casino hasn’t responded to requests for comment.

 Bell says Worth’s body was just outside the casino’s front door.
-It’s unclear where he was shot.
-Bell says an autopsy was performed Wednesday.
+He says an autopsy was performed Wednesday at the state crime lab in Pearl.

 Worth’s brother tells WABG-TV that the man suffered from mental illness but wasn’t dangerous.